About me

 Other Interests

 This “cross-disciplinary” (for the lack of a better term) view of the world extends into how I think about scientific research.
-I am a big believer and advocate in the idea of the edge effect, and I strongly believe that the best and most creative science is done when scientists from a diverse set of backgrounds working in vastly different topics are talking and interacting with one another.
+I am a big advocate of the idea of the edge effect, and I strongly believe that the best and most creative science is done when scientists from a diverse set of backgrounds working in vastly different topics talk and interact with one another.